53 dead in West Cameroon bus crash

-Yaoundé, Cameroon (CNN)Fifty three people are dead and 29 seriously injured following a collision Wednesday between a bus and a truck containing flammable liquid in West Cameroon.
+Yaoundé, Cameroon (CNN)Fifty-three people are dead and 29 seriously injured following a collision Wednesday between a bus and a truck containing flammable liquid in West Cameroon.

-The accident occurred at around 3 a.m. local time at the Cliff of Dschang, near the city of the same name.
+The accident occurred at around 3 a.m. at the Cliff of Dschang, near the city of the same name.

 "This unfortunate accident, which occurred during the night, highlights the problem of night trips favored by certain interurban passenger transport companies and the need for their supervision," said Cameroon's transport minister, Jean Ernest Massena Ngalle Bibehe.